jundalisay/spblist/content/en/social/cycles/afghanistan.md

 Did the Anglo-Saxons keep the Roman institutions after they Romans went back to Rome?
 No, it quickly fell apart.
 The origin of British institutions came much later, from William the Conqueror. -->

 The biggest mistake of the US is to assume that democracy will work for the Afghans like it did for the Americans and the Europeans.
+They instituted a complicated system of:
+- separation of powers
+- mercenary lawyers
+- commercial transactions

-They instituted a complicated system of separation of powers, mercenary lawyers, and commercial transactions. **These are policies for a civilized society** and are very different from simple system of hierarchal leadership, tribal transactions, and Islamic jurisprudence that the Taliban implemented.
+**These are policies for a civilized society** and are very different from simple barbaric system that the Taliban implemented:
+- hierarchal leadership
+- ready-made Islamic jurisprudence (no need to think, just read and apply i.e. only literacy skill is needed)
+- tribal transactions

+Because of the mismatch, an Afghan rent-seeking class naturally emerged to manage and bridge the civilized with barbaric.
+This is similar to talking to a foreigner who speaks in an uncommon language that needs a translator who then gets the power to misinterpret or corrupt his words.

-Because of the mismatch, an Afghan rent-seeking class naturally emerged to manage the complicated system.
-This manifested as the corrupt officials who simply fled to civilized countries, such as the US and Qatar, when the times got tough.
+In Afghanistan, such a rent-seeking class  manifested as the corrupt officials who simply fled to civilized countries, such as the US and Qatar, when the times got tough.

 ### Mistake 4: Emphasis on the Military instead of Nation-building

-From 2001 until the troop surge of Obama, the strategy of the US hinged on military objectives instead of social or political ones.
+From 2001 until the troop surge of Obama, the US strategy hinged on military objectives instead of social or political ones.
 They would go house to house to hunt down suspected terrorists and even launch airstrikes against them.
 The problem is that those military actions caused collateral damage which infuriated the Afghans against the Americans more than against the Taliban.

 ![War](https://sorasystem.sirv.com/photos/war.jpg)